Table of Contents

 Photo: Mani Ratnam’s ‘Dil Se’ with Shah Rukh Khan and Manisha Koirala/Eros International

-With the utmost respect, Hollywood Insider would like to announce that we are paying tribute to Mani Ratnam’s masterpiece ‘Dil Se’ with its inclusion in The Masters of Cinema Archives.
-The archives are devoted entirely to the greatest cinematic masterpieces chosen by a team of curators led by Pritan Ambroase, the CEO and editor-in-chief of Hollywood Insider.
-The Masters of Cinema Archives shines a light on films that prove the power of Cinema to elevate and transmute us.
+With the utmost respect, Hollywood Insider would like to announce that we are paying tribute to Mani Ratnam’s masterpiece ‘Dil Se’ with its inclusion in The Masters of Cinema Awards.
+The awards recognize the greatest cinematic masterpieces chosen by a team of curators led by Pritan Ambroase, the CEO and editor-in-chief of Hollywood Insider.
+The Masters of Cinema Awards shines a light on films that prove the power of Cinema to elevate and transmute us.
 Additionally, this film is also included in Hollywood Insider’s Hidden Gems Series with which we aim to bring forth and highlight great international film directors and their Cinema must be watched from across the one-inch barrier of subtitles.

 What makes a film a masterpiece is ambiguous.
 Is it the script that cements a movie as a classic?
 Is it a director’s vision that captures something previously unseen?
 Could it be an actor’s transformation that blurs the line of fiction?
 It’s not specifically clear what it is that elevates a film playing on a screen to a timeless hallmark of culture, but you know it when you see it.
 A masterpiece is found in a story that follows you home from the theater, plays over and over in your head before bed, and changes the way you think about your life.
 There are films and movies, then there is Cinema.
 Dil Se is Cinema.